kw7oe/kw7oe.github.io/content/posts/how-i-deploy-my-elixir-release.md

 projects, I found it to be sufficient as I only have a single production server and I am the only one who deployed it.

-If you're looking for a deployment process for a team, ideally, it would be better to utilize the resources available for your team.
-For intances, starting your application in a Docker container.
-Hence, deployment is just as easy as updating Docker image version for your container.

-But is that all for my deployment processs for Elixir/Phoenix release?
+But is that all for my deployment process for Elixir/Phoenix release?
 Of course not!
-The next one I would share in the future  would be deploying our release using Blue Green Deployment strategy with nginx.
+The next one I would share in the future  would be deploying our release using Blue Green Deployment strategy with NGINX.
 So do stay tuned!

 [1]: https://askubuntu.com/questions/25347/what-command-do-i-need-to-unzip-extract-a-tar-gz-file